 For more information about TeamUp’s efforts to encourage and build connections between American and Japanese institutions, visit teamup-usjapan.org.

-In the summer of 2016, Cultural Vistas brought representatives of the following U.S. institutions to Japan for a weeklong TeamUp summer tour of Japan to spur strategic educational partnerships between the two nations:
+In summer of 2016, Cultural Vistas brought representatives of the following U.S. institutions to Japan for a weeklong TeamUp Familiarization Tour of Japan to encourage strategic educational partnerships between the two nations:

 - University of Hawaiʻi Maui